parin-parikh/Real-time-Messanger-with-Authentication/README.md

 # Chat Application with Authentication and Real-Time Messaging

-Welcome to our chat application!
+Welcome to my chat application!
 This application allows users to register, login, and engage in real-time messaging with other users.
 Users can also select a profile picture, send text messages, and emojis.

 ## Features